Oisin-Ivory/1bitbandito/README.md

 The tile set file must be in the `tilesets` folder.
 You can then click to select the tile you want to paint on the right hand side of the editor, you can also hold control and left click to act as a dropper tool.
 Once finished hit save and the map will be written to the export folder.

 Custom maps can be loaded by placing the map's JSON file in `resources > levels`, and if it makes use of a custom tile map, place the custom tile map in `resources > tilemaps`.
 To load the custom map in game type their name at the level select screen and press the button.

+The first 8 tiles in the tileset you choose to use will be visual, the others will act as walls, stopping enemies and bullets.
+<br><br><br>
 ![Level Editor](.public/leveleditor.gif)
 ![Load Level](.public/loadingcustomlevel.gif)